fairdevices/fairdevices.org/_posts/2025-12-09-development-diary-damper.md

 ## 2Do / Next Steps

-0. Documatation of physical and mathematical fundamentales to calculate load / stresses / amplidudes / optimum values
+0. Documatation of physical and mathematical fundamentales to calculate load / stresses / amplidudes / optimum values by equations, figures, etc. All 'scientific' knowledge should be gathered.
+It's the base for opimisation by calculations and not trying ;)

-1. Determination of typical values for
+2. Determination of typical values for
 - spring constants
 - damper constants
 - massrange of empty and fully loaded washing drum